 Kathryn embraces creativity in all its forms, especially entrepreneurship and code.
 She loves taking an idea, making it real and seeing the positive impact it can have on people.
-By teaching people how to code, Kathryn is able to help empower people with knowledge and confidence.
+By teaching people how to code, she is able to help empower people with knowledge and confidence.

 The word revolutionary is tossed around relatively freely today, and applied to anything from new smartphones to the latest pro-biotic yoghurts.
 However Kathryn insists that one of the few truly revolutionary advances that society has made in the last few decades is the invention of the internet, and the World Wide Web that sits on top of it.
-Kathryn Parsons decided to find a way to make the internet clear and open to anyone who wanted to know more about it.
+Kathryn decided to find a way to make the internet clear and open to anyone who wanted to know more about it.

-Decoded has since empowered and transformed thousands of individuals and businesses across the globe with its accelerated learning experiences teaching Code In A Day, Data, Future Technologies and Cyber Security and has been at the forefront of driving the agenda for coding on the curriculum.
+Decoded has since empowered and transformed thousands of individuals and businesses across the globe with its accelerated learning experiences teaching code in a day, data, future technologies and cyber security and has been at the forefront of driving the agenda for coding on the curriculum.

-In 2016 she was appointed Chairwoman of the UK Government Institute of Coding and received an MBE in the Queen’s New Year’s Honours list.
-In 2017 Kathryn joined the London Mayor’s Business Advisory Board, the UK Government Cyber Security Skills Advisory Board and the non-executive board of the Department of Business, Energy and Industrial Strategy.
-She’s a self-confessed language lover, having studied Japanese and Mandarin in her spare time and Latin and Ancient Greek at Cambridge University.
-For Kathryn, code is just another language, only one used by billions.
+In 2017, she joined the London Mayor’s Business Advisory Board, the UK Government Cyber Security Skills Advisory Board and the non-executive board of the Department of Business, Energy and Industrial Strategy.